 There are a number of opportunities in general academics and research for those with a criminal justice degree.
-These areas would generally require a masters in criminal justice at minimum and would most likely require a doctorate.
-Opportunities are available in universities and both with government and non-governmental organizations, think tanks and nonprofits.
+These areas would generally require a master’s in criminal justice at a minimum and would most likely require a doctorate.
+Opportunities are available in universities and both with government and non-governmental organizations, think tanks, and nonprofits.

 A career combining academic administration and criminal justice would most likely result in a professional with a master’s or doctoral degree taking a position such as dean or department head of a university’s criminal justice department.
 The most effective preparation for such an experience would probably be a combination of academic and professional experience in the field of criminal justice since criminal justice is an area like law or business in which practical “real-world” experience is important.

 Criminal justice professionals in academic administration would work for colleges, universities, and trade schools with faculty and students developing academic policy and programs within the school of criminal justice, managing budgets, selecting faculty, and more.
 Specific duties would depend on the size of the school among other factors.
 The median wage for academic administration professionals was around $80,000 in 2010.